-New York is one of the most popular city break destinations in the world, drawing millions of visitors every year from around the globe.
-A mecca of shopping, famous landmarks and fine dining, the city has served as the backdrop for many successful television series and films, including Friends, Sex and the City, Ghostbusters and Breakfast at Tiffany’s.
+New York city breaks are very popular, drawing millions of visitors every year from around the globe.
+A mecca of shopping, famous landmarks and fine dining, the city has served as the backdrop for many successful television series and films, including Friends, Sex and the City , Ghostbusters and Breakfast at Tiffany’s.

 Things to Do